 Muhammad’s only son died at approximately age two and the passing coincided with a solar eclipse.
 Understandably, the father was stricken with grief, but he did something that might seem odd to us.
 He summoned all his companions.

 “Prophet Muhammad wanted Arabs to eradicate the pre-Islamic era paganism and superstitious beliefs.
 Distraught by the death of his son, he gathered his community and told them that solar eclipse is an irrelevant event and does not occur in correlation to someone’s birth or death.
-The experience of Prophet Muhammad is considered proof that there is no celestial influence or synchronicity between such phenomenon and human events. ” This may well seem to contradict the Quran, but it does in fact agree.
+The experience of Prophet Muhammad is considered proof that there is no celestial influence or synchronicity between such phenomenon and human events. ” (Alkan) This may well seem to contradict the Quran, but it does, in fact, agree with it.
 A single and fleeting astrological event like this shouldn’t be blamed on the eclipse.

 The story of Muhamad urging his followers not to consider the eclipse as in any way related to the death of his son, because that is a pre-Islamic superstition isn’t a reason in itself That is to say one cannot divine that something is a mere superstition just by saying so.
 The understanding and accurate forecasting of eclipses preceded Islam by thousands of years.
 The pre-Islamic astronomers were sophisticated enough to name and track the unfolding of saros cycles.
 At the same time, we are asked to believe that the prophet literally split the Moon into two pieces.
 We are also told that shooting stars (comets or meteorites) “are made as “lamps as missiles to drive away the shayatin (devils).”
 Al-Qur’an 67:5